High FSH (High Follicle Stimulating Hormone): Fertility Implications

 High FSH and LH in Women Explained

-Like FSH, luteinizing hormone (or LH) is also released by the pituitary gland.
-It works in conjunction with FSH to signal the body to release a mature egg from its ovarian follicle, thus starting ovulation.
-If a woman is having trouble conceiving, her doctor will likely run tests to check whether she has high FSH/low LH, or high FSH/normal LH.
+Like follicle stimulating hormone, luteinizing hormone (or LH) is also released by the pituitary gland.
+The two hormones work in conjunction to signal the body to release a mature egg from its ovarian follicle, thus starting ovulation.
+If a woman is having trouble conceiving, her doctor will likely run tests to check whether she has high FSH and whether she has low or normal LH.

-If the results of a test come back abnormal, the woman may need to undergo additional diagnostic testing and treatment for elevated FSH and LH to get pregnant.
-Elevated FSH in females combined with abnormal LH levels require prompt diagnosis and treatment to prevent further ovarian failure, but it is still possible for the patient to conceive with her own eggs.
+If the results of a test come back abnormal, the woman may need to undergo additional diagnostic testing and treatment for elevated follicle stimulating hormone and luteinizing hormone to get pregnant.
+Elevated FSH in females combined with abnormal LH levels require prompt diagnosis and treatment to prevent further ovarian failure, but it is often still possible for the patient to conceive with her own eggs.

 Norbert Gleicher, MD, leads CHR’s clinical and research efforts as Medical Director and Chief Scientist.
 A world-renowned specialist in reproductive endocrinology, Dr. Gleicher has published hundreds of peer-reviewed papers and lectured globally while keeping an active clinical career focused on ovarian aging, immunological issues and other difficult cases of infertility.